 I’ve learned over the past few years that there isn’t just one kind of person who prefers natural or homemade health and beauty products.
 All kinds of people seek out natural products for all sorts of reasons.
-But there is one thing that unifies us – we all love LUSH.
+But there is one thing that unifies us – we all love soft skin and lovely scents.

 Homemade Shower Jelly